terraform-ibm-modules/terraform-ibm-watsonx-discovery/README.md

 <!-- Replace this heading with the name of the root level module (the repo name) -->
 ## terraform-ibm-watsonx-discovery

+This module supports provisioning the watson Discovery instance with a selectable service plan.

 ### Usage